-Like the nursery rhyme, Mary, Mary, Quite Contrary, How Does Your Garden Grow?, there’s more to landscaping a backyard than meets the eye.
+Creating a backyard oasis is a process.
+Like the nursery rhyme, Mary, Mary, Quite Contrary, How Does Your Garden Grow, there’s more to creating a backyard oasis than meets the eye.
 The ‘silver bells’ and ‘cockle shells’ referred to in the rhyme were colloquialisms for instruments of torture.
 In a lot of ways, landscaping is much the same way—full of torture!
 So I’m officially calling this DIY project ‘the Mother (Nature) of All Projects’.

-Now, I have to preface my DIY story by letting you know that I didn’t do it all myself, but I did do more than my fair share.
-I needed my ‘partner in grime’ – my husband – to do some of the heavy lifting (and some of the heavy thinking—but I’ll get to that later).
+Now, I have to preface my DIY story by letting you know that I didn’t do it all myself.
+I did do more than my fair share.
+But I needed my ‘partner in grime’ – my husband – to do some of the heavy lifting.
+He also did some of the heavy thinking—but I’ll get to that later.

 My motivation for doing hardcore DIY projects is a little different than my husband’s.
 I had a bad experience at a young age with a contractor who ripped off my hard earned money.
 I swore that I would never hire anyone again, and have DIY’d just about everything ever since.
 My husband’s motivation, on the other hand, is that he’s cheap.
 Not that there’s anything wrong with that.
-There’s a lot of satisfaction, and financial gain to be had, in improving your investment by feathering your own nest – and learning new skills along the way.
+There’s a lot of satisfaction, and financial gain to be had.
+Improving your investment by feathering your own nest – and learning new skills along the way is a win-win.

-I guess you could call it a labour of love since we quite literally started right before our marriage and started right back up again the day after our honeymoom.
-Our backyard project took a year and a half from start to finish (if you don’t count the ‘do-over’ explained at the end).
-The amount of time might seem excessive when a contractor could whip in and have it done in a few weeks, but a contractor would not have added all the special touches we managed to achieve.
+I guess you could call it a ‘labour of love’.
+We quite literally started right before our marriage and started right back up again the day after our honeymoom.
+Our backyard oasis project took a year and a half from start to finish.
+That’s not counting the ‘do-over’ explained at the end.
+The amount of time might seem excessive when a contractor could have whipped it off in a few weeks.
+But a contractor would not have added all the special touches we managed to achieve.

 We divided the work into four phases:

-- Set pavers, fill in with polymeric sand, plant garden and install rock garden;
+- Hardscape and Softscape; set pavers, fill in with polymeric sand, plant garden and install rock garden;

-By breaking the work into manageable sections, we were able to get it done at our own pace, and, I think, at a reasonable price (the budget came in at around $25K for everything).
+By breaking the work into manageable sections, we were able to get it done at our own pace.
+And I also think at a reasonable price.
+The budget came in at around $25K for everything.

-If you’re not comfortable with landscape design, your local nursery often has designers on staff that will help you draw up a plan and also advise you on the plantings.
-The fee for this service would probably be around $60 – $120, depending on the time involved, but check with your local nursery.
+If you’re not comfortable with landscape design, your local nursery often has designers on staff.
+They can help you draw up a plan and also advise you on the plantings.
+The fee for this service is usually around $60 – $120.
+It really depending on the time involved, so check with your local nursery.

-Important: Before you break any ground, call your utility companies to mark the phone and gas lines so you don’t accidentally dig into these services!
+IMPORTANT: Before you break any ground, call your utility company.
+They will mark the phone and gas lines so you don’t accidentally dig into these services!

-My best advice when attempting a landscape project is to start small (or at least smaller, in our case!).
-As neither of us had ever installed a patio before, we decided to do our front walkway first – to practice and get all our mistakes out of the way before starting the backyard!
-Here’s a glimpse of that project, which I’ll detail in an upcoming post on landscaping the front walkway and installing a water feature:
+My best advice when attempting a backyard oasis project is to start small (or at least smaller, in our case!).
+As neither of us had ever installed a patio before, we decided to do our front walkway first.
+Practice makes perfect.
+We were able to get all our mistakes out of the way before starting the backyard oasis!
+Here’s a glimpse of that project:

 (Plan, dig, compact base)